 My late husband Greg and I stopped eating mammal meat during the first year of our marriage in 1992, after driving past a filthy and densely populated cattle ranch which led Greg to dream of a steer telling him to stop eating beef.
 We then went vegetarian in the year 2000, inspired by an educational tour of the northern California farm animal sanctuary Animal Place.
 Greg and I became full ethical vegans in 2009, discontinuing egg and dairy consumption as we learned about cruel practices in those industries – and also gradually replacing our leather, down, and wool clothing and furniture.
 Greg’s vegan shoe collection was well known in his office – so much so, that his colleagues’ remarks on this were included in his Washington Post obituary.

-The Gregory J. Reiter Memorial Fund has made grants in both 2016 and 2017 to the Animal Place Food for Thought program, which provides resources to help organizations adopt animal-friendly menu policies for their events.
-The Food for Thought program initially focused on shelters; the Greg Fund grants are now expanding the program to wildlife and environmental organizations.
+The Gregory J. Reiter Memorial Fund has made grants in 2016-18 to the Animal Place Food for Thought program, which provides resources to help organizations adopt animal-friendly menu policies for their events.
+The Food for Thought program initially focused on shelters; the Greg Fund grants have expanded the program to wildlife and environmental organizations.

 Are you interested in going vegan – or cutting back on consumption of animal products?
 A few of many helpful resources include Meat Free Mondays, the PETA Vegan Starter Kit, the Physicians Committee for Responsible Medicine Vegetarian Starter Kit, and the Happy Cow guide to vegetarian and vegan restaurants.

 The National Wildlife Federation and Center for Biological Diversity, among many others, identify habitat loss as the primary threat to wildlife survival – with key drivers including animal agriculture, land development, and pollutants such as pesticides and fertilizers.